 #3: Medium (Free) — For Writers

 Medium provides a platform with built-in audience.
 Great for content but you don't own your domain or data.
+Many developers use Medium to publish technical articles that link back to their portfolio on LinkedIn or their personal site.

 Pros: Built-in audience, zero setup, beautiful writing experience